Tenant Screening

 Rental housing owners and managers have the legal authority to collect a screening fee from all prospective residents.
 The law stipulates that:

-- Owners are allowed to charge prospective residents a screening fee to cover the costs of obtaining and evaluating information to make an educated rental decision.
+• Owners are allowed to charge prospective residents a screening fee to cover the costs of obtaining and evaluating information to make an educated rental decision.
 The initial law provided that in no case can the amount of the application fee charged by the owner be greater than $30 per applicant.
-However as of December 2016, the CPI adjusted increase to the screening fee is $17.72 and the total maximum fee you can charge is $47.72.

 Want to learn more about membership in RHA?
 Call us at 510-537-0340 or email.